rafable1212/content-ops-starter/content/pages/blog/case-study-1.md

     flexDirection: col
 type: PostLayout
 ---
-The one thing that companies and the billionaire class really cares about is financial metrics.
+The one thing that companies and the billionaire class really cares about are financial metrics.

 These are the companies that contribute and donate to the Trump/Elon administration.